eclipse-kura/kura/docs/java-application-development/kura-workspace-setup.md

 Download and install JDK SE 8 from the following links as appropriate for your OS.

 For Windows and Linux users, the JDK can be downloaded from the following link: [Java SE 8 Downloads](https://adoptium.net/temurin/releases/?version=8).
-Use the latest version of Java SE Development Kit and download the version appropriate for your system.
+Use the latest version of the Java SE Development Kit and download the version appropriate for your system.

 For additional information regarding the installation of Java 8 on all supported operating systems, see [JDK 8 and JRE 8 Installation Guide](https://adoptium.net/installation).